What VSaaS actually means

 A small on-site appliance records locally and uploads metadata + clips on demand.

-Used by: TetherX (UK + AU - via the TetherBox), Eagle Eye Networks (American, Brivo - via Bridge), Milestone Arcules (Danish, Canon - via Gateway).
+Used by: TetherX (via the TetherBox), Eagle Eye / Brivo (American - via Bridge), Milestone Arcules (Danish, Canon - via Gateway), Videoloft (British - via Cloud Adapter).

 Trade-off: requires hardware at each site but survives Internet outage, keeps existing cameras, no inbound port through the firewall.